chrischow/dataandstuff/_posts/2020-04-09-singapore-covid19-case-data.md

 ![](../graphics/2020-04-09-singapore-covid19-case-data/output_20_0.png)

+Initially, the no-transmission rate (dark blue line, `tx_pct`) was high because cases were primarily imported (red line).
+Subsequently, the no-transmission rate fell alongside the number of imported cases, indicating that local transmissions rose.
+The no-transmission rate dropped below 50% shortly after DORSCON was raised to Orange on 7 Feb 20.
+Thereafter, the no-transmission rate has risen steadily as the government introduced enhanced precautionary measures.

 ## Relationship Between Status and Individual Features
 Next, we breakdown the distribution of each individual feature by the case status (Hospitalised/Discharged/Deceased).
 Note that there were only 6 deaths, so take the statistics and observations on this group may not generalise well.